 The parents of the victim also filed a $100 million wrongful death lawsuit against the millionaire.
 Yet, the millionaire adopted his 48-year-old girl friend last year, and the attorneys of the victim’s parents claim he did it to protect his assets.
 In the end, he did reach a settlement with the family, but no details were released.

 One in three people will be involved in an alcohol-related crash during their life.
-If your family member has been the victim of a DUI accident, or a wrongful death, W.T.
-Johnson is here to help you through this traumatic time.
+If your family member has been the victim of a DUI accident, or a wrongful death, the Dallas car accident lawyers of Crowe Arnold & Majors, LLP are here to help you through this traumatic time.